{content}

 Financial framework for adults receiving community care services

-Our Financial framework for adults receiving community care services [PDF, 665Kb] sets out our policy for people in settings other than care homes.
+Our Financial Framework for Adults Receiving Community Services [PDF, 329b] sets out our policy for people in settings other than care homes.

 Yes, charges change every year and may also change dependent on any change in services you receive.